 We try to reduce GHG emissions from our daily operation, but we aren't able to completely eliminate them –no airline can with current technology.
 In the meantime, we're making use of carbon offsets.

-In honor of Earth Month, JetBlue is proud to offset all CO2e emissions from scheduled flights from April 1-30, 2015.
+In honor of Earth Month, JetBlue is proud to have offset all CO2e emissions from scheduled flights from April 1-30, 2015.
 Learn more about this and our offsetting all year around below.

 Reducing what we can, offsetting what we can't

 JetBlue has also participated in tree planting with Carbonfund.org.
 In 2013, a tragic fire burned through Angeles National forest located in Arcadia, CA. In order to restore the area and mitigate emissions from flights, JetBlue sponsored the planting of 25,000 trees by the US Forest Service.
 The planting was completed in August 2015.
 The total planting area encompasses 160 acres and will be rejuvenated with big cone Douglas-fir and gray pine.
 The replanting restores an important watershed area in danger from erosion after the fire, and helps maintain pre-fire levels of native biodiversity.